John Carter (film): Filming

-Principal photography began at Longcross Studios, London, in January 2010 and ended in Kanab, Utah, in July.
+Principal photography began at Longcross Studios, England, in January 2010 and ended in Kanab, Utah, in July.
 Other locations in Utah included Lake Powell and Grand, Wayne, and Kane counties.
 Cinematographer Dan Mindel believed that the entire movie should have been shot in the Four Corners region of the southwestern U.S., the only place on Earth he felt could convincingly pass for Mars.
-"A lot of the studio work that we had done was so compromised because of the choice of studio, the size of the stages, the fact that it was all inside when it should have been outside, all that kind of stuff."
+"A lot of the studio work that we had done was so compromised because of the choice of studio, the size of the stages, the fact that it was all inside when it should have been outside, all that kind of stuff".

 Mindel had taken the job in order to learn how to make a movie with many effects shots.
 He worked with more restraint than he had been used to.
 Normally he kept the camera rolling even after the director said "Cut!", a lesson he learned from Jackie Chan while making Shanghai Noon.
 However, for John Carter, Stanton had planned the shots in such great detail before filming began as to leave little room for improvisation.

-Stanton went for a different look for the movie's costuming than that which had been planned by Robert Rodriguez when he was attached to the project several years earlier.
-Rodriguez had planned to turn the design of costumes and sets over to illustrator Frank Frazetta, whose art for the books is considered iconic, but was unable to take the film due to his resignation from the Directors Guild of America.
+Stanton went for a look for the movie's costuming different from what had been planned by Rodriguez and Frazetta when they were attached to the project several years earlier.
 Stanton felt that Frazetta's look was "very sexist and it's very male, fanboy dominated".
 While conceding the sex appeal at the heart of the characters, he believed they still had to seem realistic.
-"I want anything, whether it’s a fish or a robot or a toy or a human being, I want them to be seen as dimensional as possible and be seen as somebody with thoughts and opinions and surprise in how they may react to something, and contradictions."
+"I want anything, whether it's a fish or a robot or a toy or a human being, I want them to be seen as dimensional as possible and be seen as somebody with thoughts and opinions and surprise in how they may react to something, and contradictions".

 Throughout production there had been arguments from some of Stanton's friends in Pixar's Braintrust that it would be better for the movie to begin with Carter finding himself on Mars than through the narrative device of having Burroughs, supposedly his nephew, find his late uncle's written account of his time there following his death and then flashing back to it.
 Stanton in response considered that "lazy".
-He told them "If I do that, then thirty minutes in I'm going to have to stop the film to explain the war, and Dejah, and who everyone is, and we’re going to have even bigger problems."
+He told them "If I do that, then thirty minutes in I'm going to have to stop the film to explain the war, and Dejah, and who everyone is, and we're going to have even bigger problems".
 They compromised by beginning the movie with the battle on Mars, and then the Zondangans getting the nanofoam gun from the Therns.
 That shift necessitated 18 new scenes, for which Disney agreed to a reshoot.